intresrl/cloud-tutorials/istio/README.md

 The aim of this project is to install Istio on a kubernetes cluster and deploy a simple application to test the installation.
 The application is composed of three microservices that communicate with each other.
 Some of the services have issues.
-The orders service forwards the header 'Istio-demo' to the other services.
+The orders service forwards the header 'istio-demo' to the other services.
 The goal is to use Istio to manage the traffic between the services and to apply some policies to manage the issues.

 ## Infrastructure/Helm project